 The "Goldilocks Zone" of Stimulation

+Ever noticed how kids seem calmer after a bedtime story?
+That’s not an accident — their brains are literally shifting gears.
 Good bedtime stories provide just the right amount of mental stimulation—enough to engage the imagination but not so much as to cause excitement or anxiety.

 Building Neural Pathways for Success